-The American Academy of Pediatrics (AAP) offers its deepest sympathies to everyone affected by the school shooting at Sandy Hook Elementary School in Connecticut.
+The American Academy of Pediatrics (AAP) offers its deepest sympathies to everyone affected by school shootings.
 The AAP firmly believes that children deserve a safe environment in which to grow and learn.
 Many members have asked what they can do to help.
 As a pediatrician, you are in a unique and powerful position to advocate for children's health issues.

 Here are steps pediatricians can take to make changes: